-Club director Ken Friar was on hand to celebrate the opening of a new football pitch at his old primary school St John’s Highbury Vale this week.
+Club director Ken Friar was on hand to celebrate the opening of a new football pitch at his old primary school St John’s Highbury Vale in May 2017.

 Mr Friar spoke to the current pupils about his time at the school in the 1940s, and how – soon after leaving – he came to start work with Arsenal.

 An Arsenal in the Community football session followed Mr Friar's assembly.
-Tickets were also handed out to pupils for the match against Sunderland.
+Tickets were also handed out to pupils for Arsenal’s next home match, against Sunderland.

 Mr Friar said: “It was a pleasure to return to St John's and see so many excited young boys and girls using the new pitch.
 It brought back some fond memories and I'm proud we're in a position to help.”

-The new pitch at St John's Highbury Vale is the latest in a series of local pitches to be refurbished following our Legends match against AC Milan at Emirates Stadium last September – which helped to raise £1million for The Arsenal Foundation.
+The pitch at St John's Highbury Vale was the latest in a series of local pitches to be refurbished following our Legends match against AC Milan at Emirates Stadium, which helped to raise £1 million for The Arsenal Foundation.